 Patients with CTE present with headaches, dizziness, an unsteady gait, fatigue, and dysarthria.
-In addition they may have cognitive and psychosocial symptoms such as memory loss, attention deficit, difficulty in concentration, slow information processing, confusion, loss of judgment, irritability, emotional distress, and show an inability to stay employed.
-In severe cases there is a progressive slowing of movement, a propulsive gait, tremor, masked facies, deafness, dysarthria, dysphagia, ptosis and other ocular abnormalities [7].
-Clinical deterioration in CTE typically occurs in three stages [7, 14] :
+In addition, they may have cognitive and psychosocial symptoms, such as memory loss, attention deficit, difficulty in concentration, slow information processing, confusion, loss of judgment, irritability, emotional distress, and show an inability to stay employed.
+In severe cases, there is a progressive slowing of movement, a propulsive gait, tremor, masked facies, deafness, dysarthria, dysphagia, ptosis, and other ocular abnormalities [7].
+Clinical deterioration in CTE typically occurs in three stages [7, 14]:

-- Stage 1 affective disturbances and psychotic symptoms - Stage 2 social instability, erratic behavior, memory loss, and initial symptoms and signs of Parkinsonism. - Stage 3 general cognitive dysfunction, progression of dementia, speech and gait abnormalities, or full-blown Parkinsonism.
+Stage 1 - Affective disturbances and psychotic symptoms,

+Stage 2 - Social instability, erratic behavior, memory loss, and initial symptoms and signs of Parkinsonism,

+Stage 3 - General cognitive dysfunction, the progression of dementia, speech, and gait abnormalities, or full-blown Parkinsonism.

-The initial symptoms are due to damage in the limbic system resulting in behavioral symptoms such as emotional lability, aggression and violence.
-Hippocampal as well as medial thalamus and entorhinal cortex involvement account for the memory disturbances.
-Disinhibition occurs as more frontal lobe involvement develops and degeneration in temporoparietal and occipital cortex results in visuospatial symptoms.
+The initial symptoms are due to damage to the limbic system resulting in behavioral symptoms, such as emotional lability, aggression, and violence.
+Hippocampal as well as the medial thalamus and entorhinal cortex involvement account for the memory disturbances.
+Disinhibition occurs as more frontal lobe involvement develops, and degeneration in the temporoparietal and occipital cortex results in visuospatial symptoms.
 Finally, in the late stages, degeneration of the substantia nigra causes Parkinsonian symptoms [7, 16-17].

 The diagnosis of the CTE related to sports is based on a history of repetitive concussions, which may have been subclinical, evidence of disease progression, and the neurological exam.
-CT and MRI can be helpful for excluding other causes of neurological symptoms such as chronic subdural hematoma or brain tumor.
-Imaging may also identify nonspecific changes such as atrophy, encephalomalacia, and demyelination.
+CT and MRI scans can be helpful for excluding other causes of neurological symptoms, such as chronic subdural hematoma or brain tumor.
+Imaging may also identify nonspecific changes, such as atrophy, encephalomalacia, and demyelination.